 Efficient care at a lower cost

 By leveraging experienced telehealth registered nurses (RNs) prior to a virtual physician e-consult, organizations can ensure effectively triaged care and help patients seek the appropriate setting for that care.
 At Carenet Health, our data has shown that at least 40% of telehealth visits don’t require physician interaction and can be treated at home with guidance from an RN.
-Nurse-provided patient triage can not only alleviate some of the burden on physicians who are already stretched thin, but also help patients avoid unnecessary emergency, urgent and primary care visits—which significantly reduces costs.
+Nurse-provided patient triage can not only alleviate some of the burden on physicians who are already stretched thin, but also help patients avoid unnecessary primary care appointments or divert some emergency department and urgent care visits – which significantly reduces costs.

 ⇒ Proof in point: One large health plan implemented symptom triage delivered by RNs prior to a virtual physician consult.
 Of symptomatic callers with pre-intent to visit the emergency department (ED), 87% were redirected to a less emergent level of care.
 Only 20% of calls resulted in the RN referring the patient to the on-demand telehealth physician service.
 The health plan also saw $12 million in annual savings, which amounted to an average savings of $100 per interaction per member.
 Overall, the nurse triage line delivered a 3:1 return on investment to the health plan.
 (Full case study is available here.)